jpmsegurado/calendar/README.md

 # Observations

 In the figma project, we can see that the last event `Meeting with Alejandro` is 30 minutes long and has 38px height, but each hour has 30px.
 I decided to use the event as a reference so each hour has 76px height, and the event would fit half of the hour.

+Decided to use `moment` to help dealing with dates.